Introduction

 3. Obtain a Safety Standards Certificate

-If the car passes the Structural Inspection, the next step is to acquire a Safety Standards Certificate.
-This certificate confirms that the vehicle meets the minimum safety standards for road use in Ontario.
+Once your car passes the structural inspection, you must obtain a Safety Standards Certificate.
+This certificate confirms that the car meets all the safety standards to run on the roads in Ontario.

 4. Rebranding the Vehicle